 La Paz is a big town with lots to do.
 It also has lots of people, traffic, and noise.
-We opted to find an out of the way place to spend a relaxing day.
+We opted to find an out-of-the-way place to spend a relaxing day.
 The water was so warm that we had to join the dogs in frolicking in the ocean.
 No pictures though because Salt water and phones don't mix.
-Plus, we forgot pur bathing suits.
+Plus, we forgot our bathing suits.
 Apparently no problem for Kasey.

 The dogs had a blast in the warm water and Lincoln even ran around which was surprising since he has been limping a little lately.